Dynamical models for the Sculptor dwarf spheroidal in a Lambda CDM universe: Introduction

 In this study we carry out a new analysis of Sculptor in an attempt to clarify the conflicting claims in the literature.
 The specific statistical question we ask is whether the kinematic and photometric data for this galaxy exclude potentials of the type predicted by $\Lambda$CDM.
 We re-examine both the B08 and WP11 datasets from a different theoretical perspective and discuss how they compare.
 There are both similarities and differences between our analysis and those that have been undertaken previously.
 Like B08 and \cite{Amorisco:2011hb}, but unlike \cite{Agnello:2012uc} and WP11, we exploit the full information contained within the line-of-sight velocity dispersion and photometry profiles.
 Like \cite{Amorisco:2011hb}, but unlike B08, we build models based on distribution functions.
 Our analysis differs from that of \cite{Amorisco:2011hb} primarily in that we use a more flexible form for the distribution function which allows a wider range of energy distributions and velocity anisotropies for the stars.

 We conclude, in agreement with B08 and \cite{Amorisco:2011hb}, that NFW potentials are {\em not} excluded by the B08 data.
-In addition, we show that the half-light radii and velocity dispersions derived by WP11 from their data and used by them to exclude NFW potentials, can, in fact, be reproduced by equilibrium populations within such a potential.
 For our more general models the constraints used by \cite{Agnello:2012uc} are also no longer sufficient to exclude NFW potentials.
 Indeed, the implied peak circular velocity of the Sculptor dark matter halo and its concentration are consistent with the values predicted from $\Lambda$CDM simulations.
-While an NFW potential gives an acceptable fit to the Sculptor data, our analysis cannot exclude potentials with a core, which, based on earlier work, we would expect to give an equally good or even better fit.
+While an NFW potential gives an acceptable fit to the Sculptor data, our analysis cannot exclude potentials with a core; indeed, we find below that a potential of the form proposed by \citet{Burkert:1995} provides a slightly (though not significantly) better fit to the B08 data than an NFW profile.
+We find similar conclusions when we apply our analysis directly to the WP11 data.
+Thus, our discrepant conclusions reflect differences in analysis methods rather than in observational datasets.

 This paper is organized as follows.
 In Section~\ref{sec:models} we introduce our model for the stellar distribution function.
 In Section~\ref{sec:likelihood} we briefly discuss our methodology for fitting the theoretical model to the data.
 In Section~\ref{sec:results} we present our results and, in Section~\ref{sec:comparison}, we compare them to previous studies, highlighting discrepancies where they exist.